 If that statistic surprises you, then this one will too: according to a study by BIA/Kelsey, 97% of consumers research a product online before buying it.

-And furthermore, surveys have shown that most consumers prefer shopping at local businesses that have websites.
+And furthermore, surveys have shown that most consumers prefer shopping at local businesses that have online stores or websites.

 So yes, no matter how big your business is, you need a website.

 And not just any kind of website; your business needs a professional website design.
 Because a web page that’s boring, takes too long to load, and doesn’t show the info potential customers are looking for, will make all the money invested into ads a waste.

 Many businesses already realize the benefits of a professional website design, but they still think that it’s fine if they do the website design process themselves.
 The small business owner handled every other aspect of their business, and they think they can do the same with their website design project.

 In addition, most small businesses get lured into the simplicity of drag and drop website builders like Squarespace, Weebly, and Wix.

 Why it’s never been more tempting to build your own website!
 Wix, Weebly, and Squarespace make web development look so easy.
 And besides, if you’re the head of a small business, then you’ve gotta try building your own beautiful website yourself right?

 But without professional help, your efforts to save some money now might do more harm than good.
 Over time, you’ll be at a disadvantage in the increasingly competitive world of e-commerce.

 Why Is Professional Website Design Needed?